When and how do I select an attorney to help with my Social Security or SSI Disability claim?

 When You Might Not Need a Lawyer

-If you have a very clear-cut and severe illness or injury that will clearly disable you for more than twelve months, then you probably don’t need a lawyer for your Social Security Disability claim; but, you may want one just to make things easier for you.
+If you have a very clear-cut and severe illness or injury that will clearly disable you for more than twelve months, then you probably don’t need an attorney for your Social Security Disability or Supplemental Security Income (SSI) claim to be approved.
+Even so, you might want representation because your disability makes it difficult to act in your own behalf in filing the claim and you do not have a relative or friend to assist with routine filing or just because you want to make things easier for yourself.

 Understanding Social Security Disability (SSD)—An Overview of the Basics

 Social Security Disability Requirements: How to Qualify for SSD